-When viewed from a social and cultural perspective, the employment of illegal foreign labour by contractors in the construction industry is underpinned by a range of factors that reflect prevailing societal attitudes and cultural dynamics.
-Hendricks (2022) stated that cultural biases and discriminatory attitudes play a role in influencing the preference for undocumented labour in specific roles within the construction sector.
-These biases may lead to the marginalization of certain groups, perpetuating an environment where undocumented labour is considered acceptable for certain tasks (Méndez, Flores-Haro, & Zucker, 2020).
+From a social and cultural perspective, the employment of illegal foreign labour by contractors in the construction industry is underpinned by a range of factors that reflect prevailing societal attitudes and cultural dynamics.
+Hendricks (2022) states that cultural biases and discriminatory attitudes play a role in influencing the preference for undocumented labour in specific roles within the construction sector.
+These biases may lead to the marginalisation of certain groups, perpetuating an environment where undocumented labour is considered acceptable for certain tasks (Méndez, Flores-Haro and Zucker, 2020).
 Furthermore, the reputation of contractors is a significant factor that contributes to the employment of illegal foreign labour (Mahmood et al., 2021).
-Srivastava (2020) emphasised that contractors with a history of hiring undocumented labour may perpetuate this practice due to a perceived lack of consequences.
-This cycle is reinforced by the belief that there are minimal penalties or negative repercussions, thereby perpetuating the utilization of illegal labour within the industry (Crowley, 2020).
-Moreover, cultural acceptance varies across regions, and in certain areas, undocumented labour practices within the construction sector may be culturally accepted (Barber & Berslin, 2020).
-This cultural tolerance can normalise the employment of foreign labour without legal authorization (King-Dejardin, 2019).
+Srivastava (2020) emphasises that contractors with a history of hiring undocumented labour may perpetuate this practice due to a perceived lack of consequences.
+This cycle is reinforced by the belief that there are minimal penalties or negative repercussions, thereby perpetuating the utilisation of illegal labour within the industry (Crowley, 2020).

 Besides, ethnic preferences also influence the hiring decisions of contractors within the construction industry (Srivastava, 2019).
-According to Davis et al. (2023), contractors may have biases towards specific ethnic backgrounds, which influenced their choice to employ undocumented labour.
-They added that this preference may be based on perceived skill sets, language compatibility, or cultural familiarity.
-Gender dynamics are as equally influential, as gender imbalances within the construction sector can lead to the employment of undocumented female labour, often in specific roles that are perceived as more suitable for women (Lahiri-Dutt, 2022).
+According to Davis et al. (2023), contractors may have biases towards specific ethnic backgrounds, which influences their choice to employ undocumented labour.
+They add that this preference may be based on perceived skill sets, language compatibility, or cultural familiarity.
+Gender dynamics are as equally influential as gender imbalances within the construction sector, which can lead to the employment of undocumented female labour, often in specific roles that are perceived as more suitable for women (Lahiri-Dutt, 2022).
+Though cultural acceptance varies across regions and areas, undocumented labour practices within the construction sector have been culturally accepted (Barber and Breslin, 2020).
+Cultural tolerance can normalise the employment of foreign labour without legal authorisation (King-Dejardin, 2019).

-Suhardiman et al. (2021) stated that globalization and migration patterns further shape the availability of illegal foreign labour for construction projects.
-They also added that the global migration trends create a pool of willing labour, as individuals seek opportunities for employment in different countries.
-This phenomenon, driven by pandemic outbreaks, economic disparity, and the pursuit of a better livelihood, contributes to the influx of undocumented labourers into the construction industry (Vásquez Luque, 2023).
+Suhardiman et al. (2020) state that globalisation and migration patterns influence the availability of illegal foreign labour at construction projects.
+They also add that global migration trends create a pool of willing labourers as individuals seek employment opportunities in different countries.
+This phenomenon, often driven by pandemic outbreaks, economic disparity and the pursuit of a better livelihood, contributes to the influx of undocumented labourers into the construction industry (Luque, Salman and Sánchez, 2023).
 Besides, language and communication considerations also play a role in hiring decisions.
-Chin (2023) expressed that some contractors might prefer to hire workers from specific regions where language compatibility and ease of communication facilitate efficient work coordination.
+Chin (2023) expresses that some contractors prefer to hire workers from specific regions where language compatibility and ease of communication facilitate efficient work coordination.
 However, language barriers can also contribute to the exploitation of undocumented labour.
-According to Syed (2023), contractors may take advantage of language differences, hindering effective communication and impeding these labours' understanding of their labour rights.
-In contrast, informal networks and social connections within immigrant communities serve as conduits for the recruitment and hiring of undocumented labour (Mhandu, 2020).
-These informal channels streamline the process of connecting contractors with potential labour, reinforcing the prevalence of undocumented labour practices (Klinthäll & Urban, 2016).
+According to Syed (2023), contractors may take advantage of language differences, hindering effective communication and impeding these labourers' understanding of their labour rights.
+In contrast, informal networks and social connections within immigrant communities serve as conduits for recruiting and hiring undocumented labour (Mhandu, 2020).
+These informal channels streamline the process of connecting contractors with potential labour, reinforcing the prevalence of undocumented labour practices (Klinthäll and Urban, 2016).